-- (1) The final mark in each 3rd, 4th and 5th level subject shall be subject to moderation by an external examiner nominated by the Institution. - (2) Specific requirements for end-of-year portfolio submission shall be determined by the Programme Subject Committees.
+- (1) The final mark in each Diploma, B.Tech and Master's Degree subject shall be subject to moderation by an external examiner nominated by the Institution. - (2) Specific requirements for end-of-year portfolio submission shall be determined by the Programme Subject Committees (these consist of the Programme Coordinator and appointed subject specialist lecturers).